 Countries with few or no restrictions

-Many European countries welcome foreign investment in real estate and land, making it easy for non-residents to buy property:
+Many European countries welcome foreign property purchases and make it relatively straightforward for non-residents to buy land or real estate:

-1. Spain: Foreigners can buy residential, commercial, and agricultural land without restrictions.
+• Spain: Foreigners can buy residential, commercial, and agricultural land without restrictions, making it one of the most popular destinations for real estate investment in Europe.

-3. Italy: Non-residents can purchase land, including farmland, without restrictions.
+• Italy: Non-residents can purchase land, including farmland, without special limitations.

-4. France: Foreigners can freely buy land and properties, including agricultural and commercial land.
+• France: Foreign buyers can freely acquire land and properties, including agricultural plots and commercial sites.

-5. Germany: No restrictions for foreign buyers, with straightforward processes for purchasing land.
+• Germany: No restrictions for foreign investors, with a transparent process for purchasing land and registering ownership.

 Countries with some restrictions

-Certain countries limit foreign ownership in specific situations, such as purchasing agricultural land or requiring local approval:
+Certain countries limit foreign ownership in specific situations, such as purchasing agricultural land or requiring government approval:

-1. Switzerland: Non-residents face restrictions on the type and size of land they can buy, particularly for vacation homes.
+• Switzerland: Non-residents face restrictions on the type and size of land they can buy, particularly for vacation homes or investment properties.

-2. Hungary: Foreigners need government approval to purchase agricultural land.
+• Hungary: Foreigners must obtain government approval to purchase agricultural land.

-3. Denmark: Requires foreign buyers to have a local residence or demonstrate a close connection to the country.
+• Denmark: Requires foreign buyers to have a local residence or demonstrate a close connection to the country before purchasing land.

-4. Poland: Non-EU citizens may need special permits to purchase agricultural or forest land.
+• Poland: Non-EU citizens may need special permits to buy agricultural or forest land.

 1. Lagos, Portugal

-There is only one thing to look out for before purchasing property in Lagos: scammers.
+There is only one thing to look out for before buying property in Portugal’s Lagos: scammers.
 You should always confirm that your broker is registered with Associacao de Mediadores Imobiliarios and has a registered license number.
 You should also hire a qualified attorney before purchasing or renting a property.

 2. Valencia, Spain

-valencia best cities in spain vacation home Spain is famous for its warm southern European weather, delicious cuisine, tranquil, picturesque landscape, and calm and relaxed lifestyle – which makes investing in property in Spain a decision you will most likely not regret.
+A aerial overview of Valencia Spain.
+Spain is famous for its warm southern European weather, delicious cuisine, tranquil, picturesque landscape, and calm and relaxed lifestyle, which makes investing in property in Spain a decision you will most likely not regret.

 One of the major Spanish cities, Valencia, is known for its sports, cultural music events, and art and for offering some of the most competitive resale housing prices.